bakayolo/proxless/docs/how-work-proxless.md

         - example: `proxless/domains=example.io,www.example.io`
 - if the service is compatible
     - it will add all the information into the memory (see the [memory section](#memory))
-    - it will add the label `proxless=true` to the deployment (for the [downscaler](#the-downscaler))
-        - if the deployment does not exist, it will still add the information into memory so that the forwarding still works
     - it resyncs all the services every 30 seconds so the deployment can be picked up later
     - it will create new service `[SERVICE]-proxless` that you can use to access your service internally through proxless.

-Upon deleting a service, the service engine will delete all its route information from the memory, remove the proxless label from its deployment and remove the proxless service.
+Upon deleting a service, the service engine will delete all its route information from the memory and remove the proxless service.

 The logic of the services engine is available in [internal/cluster/kube/servicesinformer.go](../internal/cluster/kube/servicesinformer.go).